 A device app, such as mobile app, isn't really a "SharePoint Add-in" even when it accesses SharePoint.
 The same is true of a web application that is launched from outside of SharePoint.
 If you want to develop any of these kinds of apps, see Access SharePoint from mobile and native device apps.

 A SharePoint Add-in is a self-contained piece of functionality that extends the capabilities of SharePoint websites to solve a well-defined business problem.

-Add-ins don't have custom code which runs on SharePoint servers.
+Add-ins don't have custom code that runs on SharePoint servers.
 Instead, all custom logic moves "up" to the cloud, or "down" to client computers, or "over" to an on-premises server that is outside the SharePoint farm or SharePoint Online subscription.
 Keeping custom code off SharePoint servers provides reassurance to SharePoint administrators that the add-in can't harm their servers or reduce the performance of their SharePoint Online websites.